-External applications can execute additional processing and provide result back to the NiceLabel 2019.
-This action allows it to bind with any 3rd party software that can execute some additional data processing, or acquire data.
-External software can provide data response by saving it to file, from where you can read it into variables.
+External applications can execute additional processing and provide results back to the NiceLabel 10.
+This action allows NiceLabel Automation to bind with any 3rd party software that can execute some additional data processing, or acquire data.
+External software can provide data response by saving it to a file, from where you can read it into variables.